 2 Peter 3:3-4, Know this first of all, that in the last days mockers will come with their mocking, following after their own lusts, and saying, “Where is the promise of His coming?
 For ever since the fathers fell asleep, all continues just as it was from the beginning of creation.”

-ILLUS – When I reflect on this progression in Psalm 1, I’m reminded of Lot and his choice to live in Sodom and Gomorrah.
+ILLUS – When I reflect on the progression in Psalm 1, I am reminded of Lot and his choice to live in Sodom and Gomorrah.

 APPL – Our lives are progressing towards a target.

-• The wicked, the sinners, and the scoffers are all aiming at the wrong target (See vv.
-4-6).
+• But the wicked, the sinners, and the scoffers are all aiming at the wrong target (4-6).

-• The question is, “What target are you aiming at?”
+• The question is, “What target are we aiming at?”

 Warren Wiersbe, “We must have contact with the world but not be contaminated by it.”